mysticetus-inc/dotcom/site/content/feature/reporting/_index.md

 Heck, if you record how many cups of coffee your MMOs drink, you can report on that and associate that data with sighting counts.
 It is totally up to the project managers.

-Here is a sample effort report breaking down time and distance by Bft, visibility and vessel activity:
+Here is a sample effort report breaking down time and distance by Beaufort sea state, visibility and vessel activity:

 ![Mysticetus Report Example](https://mysticetus.blob.core.windows.net/web/mysticetus-report-sample.png "Mysticetus Report Example")